 - Turn off the power to both the heater and the controller. - Open the power center enclosure and remove the low voltage dead front. - Use 22 gauge 4-conductor wire to run between the heater and the control system and match the wire color order.
-See Figure 22. - The wires coming from the heater can be "doubled up" on the red RS485 terminal bar with the four wires from the indoor controller. - Check all wiring, then apply power to both the heater and the control system.
+See Figure Wiring the JXiQ to a Jandy® Remote. - The wires coming from the heater can be "doubled up" on the red RS485 terminal bar with the four wires from the indoor controller. - Check all wiring, then apply power to both the heater and the control system.
 Verify operation in either Service or Auto mode.
 Refer to your Control System manual for operating instructions.

 When the heater is connected to an external controller, all functionality of the heater control panel is disabled, therefore heater functions can be controlled only from the controller.
 Control can be restored to the local heater control panel by either disconnecting the red RS485 terminal or by entering the service setup mode selecting REMOTE then STANDALONE.
-Control can be sent back to the external controller by re-entering the service setup mode and selecting REMOTE RS-485, unplugging and replugging the RS485, or by cycling power to the heater with the RS485 connected.
+Control can be sent back to the external controller by re-entering the service setup mode and selecting REMOTE RS-485, unplugging and replugging the RS485 connected.

 Do not connect more than two (2) wires to any of the terminals in the Control System when connecting peripheral devices.
 If connecting the heater to the control system creates this situation, then a Multiplex PCB Kit, which includes the Multiplex Board (part # 6584) must be used.
-Call Jandy Technical Support at 1.800.822.7933 with any questions.
+Call Jandy Technical Support at 800.822.7933 with any questions.

-- To reduce electromagnetic noise, near the RS-485 connector install a snap on ferrite to the RS-485 cable, see Figure 25. - NOTE: When the heater is powered by 120 VAC, to reduce electromagnetic noise, run the RS-485 cable through a snap-on ferrite close to the RS485 connector, as shown in Figure 25.
+- To reduce electromagnetic noise, near the RS-485 connector install a snap on ferrite to the RS-485 cable, see figure 22. - NOTE: When the heater is powered by 120 VAC, to reduce electromagnetic noise, run the RS-485 cable through a snap-on ferrite close to the RS485 connector, as shown in figure 22.
 Contact Fluidra customer service for a ferrite kit (PN# R1029700), provided free of charge.
 (Ferrite specs: Fair-Rite PN# 0431164281).

-Figure 25.
+Figure 22.
 Install Ferrite